Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 1965: Cosmonaut Aleksei Leonov, leaving his spacecraft Voskhod 2 for 12 minutes and nine seconds, becomes the first person to walk in space.
 Leonov was connected to the craft by a 5.35-meter tether during his space walk.
 He's seen here in an official portrait from 1974.

-1964: Speed skater Bonnie Blair, who won five gold medals and one bronze medal as one of the most decorated athletes in Olympic history, is born in Cornwall, N.Y.
+1964: Speed skater Bonnie Blair, who won five gold medals and one bronze medal as one of the most decorated athletes in Olympic history, is born in Cornwall, New York.

-1962: Mike Rowe, best known as the host of the TV show "Dirty Jobs," is born in Baltimore, Md.
+1962: Mike Rowe, best known as the host of the TV show "Dirty Jobs," is born in Baltimore, Maryland.

 1959: Filmmaker Luc Besson, best known as the director of movies such as "La Femme Nikita," "Léon: The Professional" and "The Fifth Element," is born in Paris, France.
 Besson also wrote the screenplays for movies like "Taken," "The Transporter" and "Colombiana."